gshanemiller/reinvent/doc/static_route_packet_design.md

 RXQ gets the packet
 * Client pid 1234 RXQ#0 on thread 1 for lcore 1 receives the response packet

-Static routing between the clients and servers insures work is share nothing also ensuring this arrangement works for any number of client and server boxes.
+Static routing between the clients and servers means request/responses are share nothing also insuring this arrangement works for any number of client and server boxes.

 To efficiently connect RXQs and TXQs --- for example server 0's RXQ0 and TXQ0 or client 1's RXQ1 and TXQ1 --- we impose